David Elliott (politician): Controversies

 In November 2019, Elliott was cleared by police following an investigation into an alleged road rage incident involving a 17-year-old P-plate driver.
 Elliot had told the P-plate driver he "worked for the cops".

 Also in November 2019, Elliott responded to revelations police strip-searched 122 girls by stating he would want officers to search his own children if "they were at risk of doing something wrong".

 In December 2019, he attracted attention for an offensive post on Facebook, in which he told a "mate" that he'd "rip your head off and s--- in the hole".

 In December 2019, Elliott was denounced for deciding to take a holiday to Europe during the Black Summer bushfires, one of the worst bushfire disasters in the country's history.
 He faced heavy criticism because of his role as New South Wales Emergency Services Minister, with New South Wales being by far the worst-hit area of the country, with bushfires throughout NSW destroying almost a thousand houses and killing or displacing a billion animals, with nine people killed, including three firefighters.
 He was not helped by the fact that just a week earlier, the federal Liberal Party leader and prime minister, Scott Morrison, faced similar criticism for going on a holiday to Hawaii.

 Elliott responded to the claims by saying he would keep bushfire-affected communities and firefighters in his thoughts while on holiday.
 After public pressure and criticism following catastrophic fires on 31 December 2019, Elliott "apparently" backflipped and returned home from his European trip.

 On 9 March 2020, the NSW Police announced an investigation into whether Elliott's use of highly restricted firearms broke the law.

-On 21 February 2022, the passenger rail network in NSW was shutdown after Transport for NSW and the RTBU failed to reach an agreement in their ongoing enterprise agreement negotiations.
+On 21 February 2022, the passenger rail network in NSW was shut down after Transport for NSW and the RTBU failed to reach an agreement in their ongoing enterprise agreement negotiations.
 This shutdown was particularly noteworthy as it occurred on the same day that Australia's international border reopened (after being closed for two years in response to the COVID-19 pandemic).

 As Minister for Transport, Elliott attracted criticism for appearing to be unaware of the sequence of events which led to the shutdown, accusing the RTBU of engaging in "terrorist-like activity", and for claiming that he did not know a shutdown would occur until the morning of Monday 21 February as he would have been asleep by 10pm the previous night.

 Following the handling of the shutdown, Elliott was rebuked by Premier Perrottet who stated “My expectation is that ministers are available around the clock.
 I certainly am, and I expect the same of my ministers”.

 In January 2023, Elliott revealed that he had tipped off Perrottet about the existence of evidence of him wearing a Nazi uniform to his 21st birthday.